Locks-and-Loaded/Crown-Compass/README.md

    }
 }
 ```
-o (Create/POST) Create a new like on a post
+oo (Create/POST) Create a new like on a post
-o (Delete) Delete existing like
+oo (Delete) Delete existing like
-o (Create/POST) Create a new comment on a post
+oo (Create/POST) Create a new comment on a post
-o (Delete) Delete existing comment
+oo (Delete) Delete existing comment
-* Create Post Screen
+o Create Post Screen
-o (Create/POST) Create a new post object
+oo (Create/POST) Create a new post object
-* Profile Screen
+o Profile Screen
-o (Read/GET) Query logged in user object
+oo (Read/GET) Query logged in user object
-o (Update/PUT) Update user profile image
+oo (Update/PUT) Update user profile image